Brilliance Auto Group: 1990s

-In 1999, the Group injected most part of the group assets to the subsidiary, and the shares started to float in the Stock Exchange of Hong Kong (now part of Hong Kong Exchanges and Clearing) as SEHK:1114.
+In 1999, the Group injected most of the group assets into the subsidiary, and the shares began to be traded on the Stock Exchange of Hong Kong (now part of Hong Kong Exchanges and Clearing) as SEHK:1114.
 As of 31 December 2019, Huachen Automotive Group (Brilliance Auto Group) owned 42.32% shares of the listed company as the largest and controlling shareholder.

 The Group has another listed associate company that is listing in the Shanghai Stock Exchange: Shenyang Jinbei Automotive Company Limited.
-As of 31 December 2019, the Brilliance Auto Group, via an intermediate company Shenyang Automobile Industry Asset Management Company Limited (沈阳市汽车工业资产经营有限公司), owned 24.38% shares of that company as the largest and controlling shareholder.
-It was planned to inject the stake into the major listed company of the group, Brilliance Auto, in 2003.
-However, the deal was collapsed.
-Nevertheless, Shenyang Jinbei Automotive did not have the controlling interest on Shenyang Jinbei Coach Manufacturing since 1992, which is the predecessor of Brilliance Jinbei (now Renault Brilliance Jinbei).
+As of 31 December 2019, the Brilliance Auto Group, via an intermediate company Shenyang Automobile Industry Asset Management Company Limited (沈阳市汽车工业资产经营有限公司), owned 24.38% of the shares of that company as the largest and controlling shareholder.
+It planned to inject the stake into the major listed company of the group, Brilliance Auto, in 2003.
+However, the deal collapsed.
+Nevertheless, Shenyang Jinbei Automotive has not had the controlling interest of Shenyang Jinbei Coach Manufacturing since 1992, which is the predecessor of Brilliance Jinbei (now Renault Brilliance Jinbei).

-Shenyang Jinbei Automotive was listed in the stock exchange since 1992.
-Shenyang Jinbei Automotive and Brilliance Auto Group were separate conglomerates, which the controlling stake of Shenyang Jinbei Automotive was acquired by FAW Group in 1995.
-Shenyang Automobile Industry AMC agreed to acquire 29.91% stake from FAW Group in 2000.
+Shenyang Jinbei Automotive has been listed on the stock exchange since 1992.
+Shenyang Jinbei Automotive and Brilliance Auto Group were separate conglomerates, and a controlling stake in Shenyang Jinbei Automotive was acquired by FAW Group in 1995.
+Shenyang Automobile Industry AMC agreed to acquire a 29.91% stake from FAW Group in 2000.